nmichel/jpetdemo/README.md

-#jpetchat : a basic ejpet demo
+#jpetdemo : a basic ejpet demo

 #What

-`jpetchat` is a messenging server based on websockets and JSON messenging.
+`jpetdemo` is a messenging server based on websockets and JSON messenging.

 The server is very simple and illustrates how JSON nodes can be routed using `ejpet` pattern matching mechanism.